 For focal or segmental dystonias or for generalized dystonia that affects mainly one body part, the treatment of choice is

 Botulinum toxin weakens excessive muscular contractions through chemodenervation, but it does not alter the abnormal brain circuitry that causes dystonia.
 Toxin injection is most effective for blepharospasm and torticollis but can be very effective for most other forms of focal dystonia.
 Dosage varies greatly.
-Treatments must be repeated every 3 to 4 mo because the toxin's duration of activity is limited.
-However, in a few cases, when the toxin is repeatedly injected, this treatment becomes less effective because neutralizing antibodies against the toxin protein develop; not all antibodies that develop neutralize the toxin.
+Treatments must be repeated every 3 to 4 months because the toxin's duration of activity is limited.
+Repeating injections before the 3 months have elapsed may cause antibodies against botulinum toxin to develop and thus lessen the toxin's benefit.
+In some patients, repeated injections, even with dosing intervals > 3 months, cause antibodies against the toxin to develop.
+However, not all of these antibodies neutralize botulinum toxin.

 Dystonias cause abnormal postures and/or twisting, jerky movements.